JVital2013/vitality-goes/README.md

 There are different ways to set up the Vitality GOES server.
 It is recommended that you run Vitality GOES on your ground station itself for the most up-to-date information and to simplify setup/maintenance, but it can be run on another machine if you have a sync process set up between the ground station and the Vitality GOES server.

-It is recommended to use a Debian-based Linux distro to run the Vitality GOES server - something like Raspberry Pi OS, Ubuntu, or Linux Mint.
+It is recommended that you use a Debian-based Linux distro to run the Vitality GOES server - something like Raspberry Pi OS, Ubuntu, or Debian itself.
 Running the server on Windows is untested, but should work.

 If you enable the video rendering scripts, keep in mind that these scripts may take more power than a low-end machine, like a Raspberry Pi, can provide.
 You may need to offload these tasks to another machine or upgrade your server to something beefier.
 I'm using an old Dell Latitude laptop, which has more than enough power to run goestools and all secondary scripts.

 Once configured, any modern web browser can connect to Vitality GOES and view the data.